Paul Ingram (nuclear disarmament expert): Career

 From 1990 to 2002, Paul worked as a researcher and Project Leader for the Oxford Research Group before joining BASIC as an analyst in 2002 and being appointed Co-Executive Director in November 2007, and Executive Director in April 2008.
 In January 2008 he also started hosting a peak-time talk show each Friday evening on Iranian national television broadcast in Persian in Iran (IRINN), a post he held for 5½ years until July 2012.
 From February 2008 Paul also taught Systems Approaches at the UK government's National School of Government as core element of its flagship three-week Top Management Programme for senior civil servants until the National School was closed in 2012.
-Before joining BASIC, Paul was involved in local politics for the Green Party in Oxford; he was elected the first Green Vice-President to Oxford University Student Union for 1998-1999, and later served as Green City Councillor for Central Ward (1996-2002) and Co-Leader of the City Council (2000-2002) in a joint Green-Liberal Democrat Administration.
+Before joining BASIC, Paul was involved in local politics for the Green Party in Oxford; he was elected the first Green vice-president to Oxford University Student Union for 1998-1999, and later served as Green city councillor for Central Ward (1996-2002) and co-leader of the Oxford City Council (2000-2002) in a joint Green–Liberal Democrat administration.
 In 2004 he was election coordinator for the London Euro, Mayoral and Assembly elections, and was second on the Green list in the European Election.
 He was also Warden of Oxford Quaker Meeting House 1994-1997, and has served on the Quaker Council for European Affairs and several national Quaker committees.
 He received his BA in Philosophy, Politics and Economics from the University of Oxford in 1990.